KTC96/project-one/testing/TESTING.md

     * Issue: At smaller screen sizes, the nav bar split onto two lines which was not aesthetically pleasing.

     * Solution: I used a media query to reduce the text size and margins of the nav bar, however this still was not suitable for small screen sizes.
-As outlined in the acknowldegemnts section, a coursemate demonstrated how I could create a JavaScript Hamburger menu, allowing my site to be responsive at small screen sizes.
+As outlined in the acknowledgements section, a course mate demonstrated how I could create a JavaScript Hamburger menu, allowing my site to be responsive at small screen sizes.

 2. Aim: The site to load quickly when analysed by lighthouse in dev tools